bologer/anycomment.io/readme.txt

 * Fixed issue when some of the users received too many repeating emails cause by incorrect table structure, #240
 * Fixed issue when clicking on checkbox from reply could uncheck checkbox from other form
 * Fixed issue when guest user could rate page many times
+* Fixed issue when users had username instead of first and last name in the comment, #232
+* Fixed possible issue when user social avatar was not uploaded causing him to have default avatar

 = 0.0.64 – 18.10.2018 =